 When it comes to the total hip replacement using the BHR (Birmingham Hip Resurfacing) method, only the articular surfaces are being replaced.
 Of all the systems available on the market, BHR has the longest – independently verified – history of clinical use.

 It is a bone-sparing surgery, since the femoral head is maintained in its entirety, and it is covered with a so-called cap.
 The second component of the prosthesis is an artificial acetabulum.
-The traditional large prosthesis stem … Read the rest
+The traditional large prosthesis stem inserted in the canal of the femur is not a part of this solution.

 BBC Watchdog reports on the Birmingham Hip Resurfacing (BHR) implant, first aired on August 2nd 1999.
 Derek McMinn MD FRCS, the pioneering orthopaedic surgeon behind the BHR, talks about hip resurfacing as the bone conserving alternative to total hip replacement (THR).